David Sneddon: Acoustic songs

-Songwriting
+Songwriting and production

 In October 2003, Sneddon's song "Baby Get Higher" had reached No.39 in the UK Singles Chart, and the song achieved further chart successes in November 2003 when the dance label Almighty Records produced an exclusive promo remix which was a dance hit.
 The label then recorded a version featuring Belle Lawrence, which was included on several dance compilation albums.
 In November 2006, the song was also a singles chart hit for Dutch singer VanVelzen.

-In 2012, the singer Emin Agalarov from Azerbaijan also released "Baby Get Higher" as his first UK single from his After The Thunder album. and the song has received BBC Radio 2 A List airplay.
+In 2012, the singer Emin Agalarov from Azerbaijan also released "Baby Get Higher" as his first UK single from his After The Thunder album, and the song has received BBC Radio 2 A List airplay.

 In 2005, Sneddon wrote the international hit "The Message" for UK soul singer Nate James, which was released as a single in the UK, and was on James's debut album, Set The Tone.
 It charted in Italy and Japan in 2006.
 In 2009, Sneddon signed a new deal with music publisher Sony/ATV Music Publishing.
 Sneddon stated in the Paisley Daily Express, "This deal has been in the pipeline for a year and we wanted to wait for the right deal.
 I don't think there has been another reality TV winner who took a back step to this side of the industry but I like being able to get on with my work.
 We had to prove ourselves...and so that's why we did a lot of development work."
 In 2008, Sneddon focused on his songwriting career while he also performed a few occasional gigs in London over this time.
-He signed in 2009 with new management Three Six Zero Group, which is now part of Roc Nation with offices in London, New York and Los Angeles, and to Sony/ATV Music Publishing in July 2009 as a songwriter.
+He signed in 2009 with new management Three Six Zero Group, which is now part of Roc Nation and to Sony/ATV Music Publishing in July 2009 as a songwriter.

-Sneddon co-wrote Lewis Capaldi's song "Lost on You", which was the second single from his debut EP, Bloom.
+Sneddon co-wrote the song "Dominoes" for Craig David's ninth studio album, 2025's Commitment.